 Since correspondent Mike Cerre’s reports were made public, the American Government has continued to stay committed to helping Vietnam.
 The USAID marked the Bien Hoa for environmental remediation.
 Four times the amount of dioxin found at this base compared to the Danang Airport.

-However, since 2021, an official 10-year clean has been implemented, which seems positive for the governments and the citizens.
+However, since 2021, an official 10-year clean has been implemented, which seems optimistic for the governments and the citizens.
 Also, the Ford Foundation has been putting money towards the cleanup efforts since 2000, and the group appears to want to stay committed to toxic cleanup efforts.

-People with any type of toxin that has been contaminated should contact a personal injury lawyer immediately because they may be entitled to compensation.
+People with any toxin that has been contaminated should contact a personal injury lawyer immediately because they may be entitled to compensation.
 Otherwise, they might lose out on what they are owed.
 Every victim deserves a reward when something has happened, which is why people call the Ehline Law Firm team.

 They are always here to speak with victims who need support.
 A team member is available and can be reached at (833) LETS-SUE.

 Michael is a managing partner at the nationwide Ehline Law Firm, Personal Injury Attorneys, APLC.
 He’s an inactive Marine and became a lawyer in the California State Bar Law Office Study Program, later receiving his J.D. from UWLA School of Law.
 Michael has won some of the world’s largest motorcycle accident settlements.